infamedavid/ZOOM/README.md

 * Camera and scene tools, feedback display, and preset library for faster, more expressive editing.

 * And priority access to updates and new modules as ZOOM grows.

+ * A "buid your own Macros" Tutorial is included in the manual

 More than an upgrade — it’s a way to support the project and help bring tactile editing deeper into Blender.